MicrosoftDocs/visualstudio-docs/docs/ide/codespaces/supported-features-codespaces.md

 > If there is a feature you are missing while using codespaces with Visual Studio, please let us know by opening an issue on https://developercommunity.visualstudio.com/.
 This helps us prioritize the most wanted features.

 > [!NOTE]
-> The features described below are for Visual Studio and not the two other GitHub Codespaces clients, Visual Studio Code and the in-browser editor.
+> The features described below are for Visual Studio and not the two other GitHub Codespaces clients; Visual Studio Code and the in-browser editor.

 ## Edit and navigation